 All of which will inevitably bring you to this question: How can you best apply your R&D budget to meet your business goals?

 More specifically, when should you incrementally improve your existing products?
 And when should you develop replacements?

 I have an answer for you—a powerful technique that involves applying some smart design thinking.
 Get this R&D strategy right, and your path to success should become crystal clear.

 If your company has existing active product lines, why should you establish a multi-year strategic R&D product and investment plan?
 Short answer: to spur growth and accelerate profitability.

-Enter the fine art of “portfolio management,” an approach to R&D strategy that involves defining a product-line roadmap and determining its associated investment—all while keeping 2 key goals front and center:
+Enter the fine art of “portfolio management.”
+Portfolio management is an approach to R&D strategy that involves defining a product-line roadmap and determining its associated investment.
+It requires that keeping 2 key goals front and center:

 Sounds super easy, right?
 Not exactly.
 But not impossible either.
 Here’s what’s involved: